-The Food Resource Manager is responsible for creating, implementing and managing food acquisition strategies to increase the capacity of Great Plains Food Bank (GPFB) to meet the nutritional needs of people experiencing hunger.
+The Food Resource Manager is responsible for creating, implementing and managing food acquisition strategies and the allocation and timely movement of produce and other perishable products to increase the capacity of the Great Plains Food Bank (GPFB) to meet the nutritional needs of people experiencing hunger.
 This position is directly responsible for building and fostering relationships with food manufacturers, wholesalers, distributors, retailers and growers; and overseeing acquisition and purchasing programs.
-With our values of passion, service and innovation at the forefront, this position will advance the mission of the Great Plains Food Bank to end hunger through community partnerships and our vision of a hunger-free North Dakota and Clay County, Minnesota.
+With our values of passion, service and innovation at the forefront, this position will advance the mission of the Great Plains Food Bank to end hunger together and our vision of a hunger-free North Dakota and Clay County, Minnesota.

 Core Accountabilities and Essential Duties

 The Food Resource Manager oversees all incoming food streams.